-Slow Cooker Pork Carnitas are slow-cooked with for hours with a blend of Mexican inspired spices and citrus juice to become tender and full of flavor!
+Slow Cooker Pork Carnitas are slow-cooked for hours with a blend of Mexican inspired spices and citrus juice to become tender and full of flavor!

 The pork is then pulled and crisped in a skillet or oven to be added to tortillas or burrito bowls!
+This is such a great recipe and a fun way to enjoy shredded pork.

 With a prep time of just 10 minutes, you can easily have these pork carnitas on the table by dinner time with little effort!